HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Finished subchapter: What Is a Computer?
 (1.1).
 Learned how to insert images.
 Added some ThinkJava2 files to repo.

 ### R1D8
+Added some flashcards to Anki (markdown UTF-8 chars, images).
+Started a quick test of ThinkJavaCode2.
+Did some offline studies.

+### R1D9